zbriteny/Data_Analysis_Portfolio/README.md

 * This is an assignment for ARE 106: Econometric Theory & Applications
 * Software used: STATA
-* Skills: Linear Regressions, Hedonic Price Modeling, Solving for Heteroskedasticity
+* Skills: Linear Regression, Hedonic Price Modeling, Solving for Heteroskedasticity
 * The Assignment Write-up (https://drive.google.com/file/d/1RbJ9YlzAuLFhoQQxJF2z_8Jt9nDZwpzj/view?usp=drive_link)